KITATUS/KITATUS.github.io/_posts/2022-02-18-eventdispatchersdelegates.md

 **Note:** The screenshots used in this guide are from Unreal Engine 5 (Early Access) but everything here is compatible with most previous and future versions of Unreal Engine (4 / 5 / beyond).
 {: .notice--success}

-The basic idea behind an Event Dispatcher (Or Delegate in C++ land) is that one thing is shouting something to whoever is listening.
+The basic idea behind an Event Dispatcher (or Delegate in C++ land) is that one thing is shouting something to whoever is listening.

 We will look at three examples of Event Dispatchers.